potrepka/potrepka.github.io/about.md

 My life's mission is to make great contributions to computing in the creative arts.

-I am currently based in the San Francisco Bay Area.
-My interests are numerous, spanning across the disciplines of art, music, fashion, social interaction, movement, and philosophy, and I intend to touch on each of these areas over the course of my career.
+My interests are numerous, spanning across the disciplines of art, music, fashion, social interaction, movement, and philosophy, and I intend to delve into each of these areas over the course of my career.
 Computers have opened up an entire world of experience for me, and my dream is to show others what I have seen.

-Right now, I am working on music projects.
+Right now, I am working on a music software project.

 ## Social